Journals & Databases

 - Natural England is an executive non-departmental public body that advises the government of protecting the natural environment in England.

-- World Health Organisation Provides leadership on global health matters.
+- World Health Organization Provides leadership on global health matters.
 The site includes a lot of free data and publications.

 Catalyst has several workstations that contain specialist software for Geography students and that can be booked for between 1 and 3 hours.
 The available software includes: